 Several high-end fashion boutiques support my cause, so I have opportunities to wear fabulous clothing by Nina Ricci, Tibi, Rachel Comey, Arias New York, Kamperett and Christopher John Rogers.
 The difference in the quality of these clothes from what I am accustomed to wearing is amazing.
 The fabrics exude elegance.
 The creative design, the stitching — all exceptional.
 When I looked in the mirror at my first photo shoot, I pinched myself in disbelief.
 After hair and makeup, I had been transformed into the absolute heights of beauty and confidence.
 I slipped into a couture dress that felt like a velvet glove over my entire body.

 While the journey has been magical, it is not always rosy.
 Getting gigs requires persistence with a capital “P,” and it involves being very active on social media and reaching out to boutiques and designers.
 I’ve travelled to do shows or shoots in San Francisco; Oakland and Berkeley, California; Durham, North Carolina; New York and London.
 Photo shoots can be long, hard work.
 Lofty expectations sometimes stoke my insecurity.
-For now, while I establish myself, my gigs are pro bono except for an occasional product offering.
-But I’ve recently signed with an agency.
+While I established myself, my gigs were pro bono except for an occasional product offering.
+I eventually signed with an agency.

 What began as a mission to combat ageism now has the potential for a longer-term career.
-Of course, with the pandemic, there will be no in-person runway shows or photo shoots for the time being.
-Designers now use live video and social media to promote their work, often reposting my photos.
 I continue to work out regularly.
-I wear colorful clothes and masks and strut the sidewalk for exercise.
+I wear colorful clothes and strut the sidewalk for exercise.
 On my occasional trips to shop for food, I walk with swagger, now using the grocery store aisles as my runway.